Dairy & Gluten Free Tarts

 Sour Cherry Tart

 In June we harvest and freeze sour cherries.
 Just freeze cherries.
-Or, make cherry pie filling, bag, and freeze.
+Or, make cherry filling, bag, and freeze.
 Cherries retain their color when prepped, cooked, and frozen on the same day.

 Enjoy all winter long.
 I try to save the last bag for Valentine’s Day.